For more information and additional FAQs, visit the OPM site.

 WHAT IF I DO NOT WANT MY CO-WORKERS TO KNOW HOW MUCH I GAVE OR WHICH CHARITIES I CHOSE?

-When you give online, your charities and donation amount will be confidential.
-If you prefer to make a paper pledge, give your pledge form to your Campaign Manager in a sealed envelope marked “confidential.”
+When you give online, your charities and donation amount will be private.
+If you prefer to make a paper pledge, give your pledge form to your Campaign Manager in a sealed envelope marked “CFC/PII - Private.”
 Your pledge will not be opened or processed until it reaches the CFC Processing Center.

 CAN I DONATE TO MORE THAN ONE CHARITY?